serendipiddy/android_app-network_monitor/README.md

 ### TrafficStats
 This solution was initially explored, recording real-time usage with a background service.
 This reads an integer value for packets and bytes, separate Rx and Tx directions, which can be queried periodically to see usage over time.

 Permissions were a problem, as not all phone models allowed open access to the android.net.TrafficStats information.
-However, which accessible, it did provide control over the granularity of the samples (down to the millisecond..!).
+However, when accessible, it provides control over the granularity of the samples (down to the millisecond..!).